timescale/docs/timescaledb/quick-start/ruby.md

    Now, each time you refresh the page, you can see that a record is being inserted into the `tsdb` TimescaleDB database, and the counter is incremented on the page.

-1. You need to have a lot of page loads to continue our research and explore the [time_bucket] function.
+1. You need to have a lot of page loads to research and explore the [time_bucket] function.
 You can use [Apache Bench][ab] aka `ab` to request 50,000 times parallelizing 10 times.